oliverde8/php-etl/README.md

 This was originally done as a pock, but ended up being a nice reusable idea.

-* The RuleEngine :
-    * Missing rules, there are very few, can add quite a few generic rules.

-* The ETL :
-    * The naming of some methods/class has been done quite fast, needs to be refractored.
-    * Items has `signal` property, maybe name it better.

 * More cleanup & comment

+* Rule Engine
+    * Have a rule `Constant` to send constant values.
+        * This is possible for string values as if a rule is a string it considers it's a constant. but when we wish to have constant arrays it's not possible.

+    * Have a variable pool,
+        * Instead of using the generated values as variables, let's have a dedicated pool where we can push the values to.

+    * Think of a way to have generic dynamic columns, for handling multi locales for exemple.

 * **Unit test !**

-* Make a builder to build the `chain` description easily
+* Make a builder to build the `chain` description easily in yaml or so.